There is not much time left in 2017 to complete vital end‑of‑year tasks (including estate planning, gifts to children grandchildren or others).

 That's quite a bit of money that can be moved out of your estate each year.

 EXCLUSIVE TIP: Make sure that the checks are cashed before the end of the year or the IRS can argue that it was not completed in 2017.

 TAX TIP: If you’re making a gift of appreciated stock or other appreciated assets be sure to consult us or your tax advisor as your children will get your basis in the property.
 Once again, these gifts need to be completed before the end of the year.

 SECRET TIP: Be sure to consult your estate planning attorney and/or accountant as many gifts require the filing of a Form 709 gift tax return on or before April 15 (or October 15th if you apply for an extension of time to file).

 SECRET BONUS TIP: You can make additional gifts for education over and above the $14,000 dollars, make sure that tuition checks are made out directly to the school.
 Call your attorney or tax advisor for more specifics.

 WARNING: While these gifts are permitted by federal law, they might have unexpected effects on your ability to qualify for Medicaid or long term government health care benefits.
 Be sure to consult an elder law attorney before making gifts if you do not have long term care coverage and/or if the value of your assets are below ($1,000,000) one million dollars per spouse.

 MORE INFO?
 If you need to know more about how to gift to children and granchildren for college, get our free report here.

 2. Want to make a larger gift?

-If you’re planning on making a large gift before the end of the year, or at any time next year, remember that, in addition to the annual gift tax exclusion (the renewable amount you get to give every year) you can also give up to a total of $5,490,000.00 during your lifetime or at death.
-This number also adjusts for inflation so check back for future years.
+If you’re planning on making a large gift before the end of the year, or at any time next year, remember that, in addition to the annual gift tax exclusion (the renewable amount you get to give every year), you can also give up to a total of $5,490,000 during your lifetime or at death.
+This number also adjusts for inflation in January to $5,600,000.